-We eat on the run, multi-tasking and getting a little work done so we can justify stepping away from the biz at lunch time.
-MacDonalds has two lines for the drive-in window and we can order combo meals and the decision-making process becomes even faster.
+We’re living in the age of instant gratification.
+We text, tweet, and abbreviate.
+Our spelling has become absurd, phonetically attacking a conversation for the sole purpose of packing a full paragraph into just 140 characters.
+We eat on the run, multi-tasking and getting a little work done so we can justify stepping away from the biz at lunchtime.
+MacDonalds has two lines for the drive-in window, and we can order combo meals, and the decision-making process becomes even faster.